MordantWastrel/cf_swarm/part-3-docker-in-development/part3-running-docker.md

 #### \(Adobe Only\) What about Connectors?

-If there's a reason to bother with Adobe's connectors in a Docker deployment \(even their now two-year-old [NGINX Connector 'Prerelease'](https://coldfusion.adobe.com/2016/10/prerelease-build-of-nginx-connector-for-coldfusion-2016-now-available/)\), I'm not aware of it.
+If there's a reason to bother with Adobe's connectors in a Docker deployment \(even their now two-year-old [NGINX Connector 'Prerelease'](https://coldfusion.adobe.com/2016/10/prerelease-build-of-nginx-connector-for-coldfusion-2016-now-available/)\), we're not aware of it.
 A reverse proxy does the same job with fewer moving parts.
 {% endhint %}

 In your favorite terminal, `cd` into that directory and enter: